BrianPugh/cyclopts/docs/source/commands.rst

 ------------------------
 Registering a SubCommand
 ------------------------
-The :meth:`@app.command <cyclopts.App.command>` method can also register another Cyclopts :class:`.App` as a command.
+The :meth:`app.command <cyclopts.App.command>` method can also register another Cyclopts :class:`.App` as a command.

 .. code-block:: python